-Witty, charming, enjoyable, enchanting and winning.
+Witty, charming, enjoyable, enchanting, and winning.
 Simply brilliant.
-That’s a perfect way to describe Bill Forsythe’s breakthrough and must-see little masterpieces such as “That Sinking Feeling” (1979), “Gregory’s Girl” (1981) and “Local Hero” (1983).
-The Scottish screenwriter and film director became a highly respectable filmmaker, creating ingenious characters, which consequently earned him two BAFTA Awards, for the screenplay of “Gregory’s Girl” and two years later for directing Burt Lancaster and his impressive cast in “Local Hero,” leaving behind his fellow nominees Sydney Pollack (“Tootsie”), Martin Scorsese (“The King of Comedy”) and James Ivory (“Heat and Dust”).
+That’s a perfect way to describe Bill Forsythe’s breakthrough and must-see little masterpieces such as “That Sinking Feeling” (1979), “Gregory’s Girl” (1981), and “Local Hero” (1983).
+The Scottish screenwriter and film director became a highly respectable filmmaker and created ingenious characters; consequently, he won two BAFTA Awards for the screenplay of “Gregory’s Girl” and two years later for directing Burt Lancaster and his impressive cast in “Local Hero,” leaving behind his fellow nominees Sydney Pollack (“Tootsie”), Martin Scorsese (“The King of Comedy”), and James Ivory (“Heat and Dust”).
 Later on, he made a variety of other films—not too many, in fact—and in between, he also left his native Scotland to work abroad, including across the Atlantic.

 Mr. Forsyth, after “That Sinking Feeling” and “Gregory’s Girl” , you were considered to be an acclaimed and renowned screenwriter and filmmaker.
 Where and how did you learn your craft?